mlengineershub/QuickDraw-API/app/README.md

-# Drawing Game
+# App Directory

-Welcome to the Drawing Game Application Repository!
-This project encompasses the development of an interactive drawing game with multiple game modes and a scoreboard to track player performance.
+The `app/` directory encompasses the development of an interactive drawing game with multiple game modes and a scoreboard to track player performance.

 ## Project Workflow